What is the course sequence for the spring semester? Are all classes seven weeks?

 See Financial Assistance for information on our assistance programs for students.

 The Montgomery County Government also has an Emergency Relief Assistance Programnew window for which you may qualify.

-Students should sign up for next semester before they leave for the end of the fall semester.
+Students should sign up for next semester before the end of the current semester.
 Try to make an advising appointment as soon as you can so you can avoid longer wait times during the peak enrollment period.
 Learn more about advising options.

 Earlier registration gives you better chance of getting the sections and schedule that you want.
-Spring registration is open now.
+Search for classes and register now.

 Spring break will be March 15-20, 2021.

 How many credits do I need to take next semester to be considered a full-time student?